 Another benefit of getting a certification is that it could help increase your pay.
 PayScale provided Monster with the best certifications and the differences they made in annual pay.
 Most jobs saw a 25% increase in pay, which is an amount that makes acquiring a certification worthwhile.

-3) Develop Your Skills
+3. Develop Your Skills

 Similar to the last point, developing your skills could help you significantly when hunting for work.
-Seeing as you have more free time, use it to practice skills you’re going to need in your desired roles.
+Seeing as you have more free time, use it to practice the skills you’re going to need in your desired roles.
 If, for example, you hope to get a job as a journalist, ensure you’re polishing your writing skills and working on creating engaging content.

-4) Work Smart
+4. Work Smart

 While looking for employment, you can work smarter by being specific about the type of job you’re looking for.
-There are likely thousands of job openings on the internet, so narrowing down your search will help you focus on the ones you actually want.
+There are likely thousands of job openings on the internet, so narrowing down your search will help you focus on the ones you want.
 Try filtering your search by salary, location, and company size.

-This is a great time in the process to also consider the possibility of starting your own small business, especially if you are a woman trying to break into the industry.
+This is a great time in the process also to consider the possibility of starting your own small business, especially if you are a woman trying to break into the industry.
 If none of the jobs you’re seeking out or applying to are checking all of your boxes, that might be a sign that you should look elsewhere, including other entrepreneurial endeavors.

 These days, employers want to hire people who know how to navigate their way online.
-Creating an impressive online presence could make a world of a difference for this reason.
+Creating an impressive online presence could make a world of difference for this reason.
 There are multiple ways that you could do this, whether you’re a digital media wiz or not.

 Maintain positive relationships with people around you, especially those who work within your sector.
-If you don’t know many people, commit to meeting new individuals at conferences, networking events or social gatherings.
+If you don’t know many people, commit to meeting new individuals at conferences, networking events, or social gatherings.

 As with any relationship, you have to maintain these connections by keeping in touch regularly.
 A simple way to do this would be by sending greeting cards or personalized messages to them during the holidays.
 It’s also good to add value to the relationship by passing on valuable information to them or supporting their aspirations in any way you can.

-7) Use Unconventional Methods
+7. Use Unconventional Methods

-Although you can find success applying for jobs in traditional ways like through recruiters and job search sites, consider more unconventional routes.
+Although you can find success by applying for jobs in traditional ways like through recruiters and job search sites, consider more unconventional routes.
 One would be through cold calling or targeting employers directly.
 The prospect of doing this may seem scary, but it could yield positive results.

 It is possible that a job can be created for you if you’re outstanding enough and offer value.
-This is one of many reasons you shouldn’t be afraid of selling yourself to your dream companies.
-By doing this, you not only increase your chances of getting the job you want but you’re getting better at marketing yourself, which is an invaluable skill to have.
+This is one of the many reasons you shouldn’t be afraid of selling yourself to your dream companies.
+By doing this, you not only increase your chances of getting the job you want, but you’re getting better at marketing yourself, which is an invaluable skill to have.

-8) Work on Your Resume
+8. Work on Your Resume